 The best way to break a bad habit is to replace it with a good one.
 So next time you catch yourself harshly criticizing yourself, stop.
-Then start listing some of your good quality, and positive attributes.
+Then start listing some of your good qualities and positive attributes.
 Spend time each day talking to yourself kindly, in the exact same way you would to someone you love and care about.

-Ultimately the only person responsible for your happiness, sadness, success, and failures is you.
-So much of life is out of our control but, the one thing that is always up to us is how we respond.
+Ultimately, the only person responsible for your happiness, sadness, success, and failures is you.
+So much of life is out of our control, but the one thing that is always up to us is how we respond.
 That means removing ourselves from difficult situations and doing the work to overcome life’s challenges.

-Do Something That’s Meaningful To You
+Do Something Meaningful To You

 I think the key to long-term happiness is to figure out what’s truly meaningful to you.
 And that answer is going to look different for everyone.
-Spend some time thinking about what your core values are and what in life is the most important to you?
+Spend some time thinking about what your core values are and what in life is the most important to you.
 How do you hope to be remembered once you’re gone, and what’s the most important thing you hope to accomplish before then?

 Practice Living In The Moment